saarashmn/PROJECT1/README.md

 # PROJECT1
-run random code. then run the main code. figures presented here are altered for better visualization.
+run RandomParticles code. then run the main code (FlippedParticles). figures presented here are altered for better visualization.